Jeju Island South Korea

 Hallasan

-Hallasan, the dormant shield volcano at the island’s centre, rises to 1,947 metres and is the highest mountain in South Korea.
-The summit crater, Baekrok Lake, is accessible by two trails: the Gwaneumsa Trail on the north side (8.7 km one way, steep final section, 4 to 5 hours up) and the Seongpanak Trail on the east (9.6 km one way, more gradual, same time).
-Both trails close after mid-afternoon to prevent hikers from descending in darkness; start early.
-The summit requires a permit booked at visithalla.jeju.go.kr.
-In autumn (late October through November), the maple and oak forests on the slopes turn orange and red, making the Gwaneumsa Trail particularly worthwhile.
-In winter, the summit can be icy and crampons are sometimes necessary.
+The dormant shield volcano at the island’s centre rises to 1,947 metres, the highest point in South Korea.
+Two main trails: the Gwaneumsa Trail from the north (8.7 km one way, steep final section, four to five hours up) and the Seongpanak from the east (9.6 km one way, more gradual).
+The summit crater Baekrok Lake requires a permit from visithalla.jeju.go.kr.
+Both trails close in the afternoon; start early.
+In late October and November, the maple and oak forests on the Gwaneumsa Trail turn orange and red, making the approach as good as the summit.

 Seongsan Ilchulbong

-Manjanggul, a UNESCO World Heritage lava tube system, runs 13.4 kilometres underground though only a 1-kilometre section is open to visitors.
-The tube was formed when the outer surface of a lava flow cooled and hardened while the molten interior continued flowing out, leaving an empty tunnel up to 30 metres wide in sections.
-The temperature inside is a constant 11 degrees Celsius year-round.
-Bring a jacket regardless of surface temperature.
-Entry: KRW 4,000 per adult.
+A UNESCO-listed tube 13.4 km long; 1 km open to visitors.
+The tube was formed when the outer surface of a lava flow hardened while molten rock continued flowing, leaving an empty tunnel up to 30 metres wide.
+Constant 11 degrees Celsius year-round: bring a jacket regardless of surface weather.
+Entry KRW 4,000.

 Where to Eat